adamfisher/nifi-zonefile-record-serialization-service/README.md

 # nifi-zonefile-record-serialization-services
-A NiFi custom controller service to parse the contents of an RFC 1035 compliant zone file.'
+A NiFi custom controller service to parse the contents of an RFC 1035 compliant zone file.

 ## Getting Started